aloha666/Java2021/Antra Java.md

 **3.implement callable interface**

-callabel can have a return value
+callable can have a return value

 callable can thorw an exception